About Split Hand Darbuka . by Raquy Danziger

 Split-hand players tend to prefer using clay darbukas with natural skins, but this technique also sounds amazing on the metal Arabic drum.

-Misirli Ahmet, a Turkish darbuka player, invented the Turkish Split Hand Technique approximately twenty years ago while living in the Sinai Desert with his brothers.
-He is an incredible master, but don’t ever say that to him because he will say “I’m not a master – I’m a student!”
-He has a school in Balat, Istanbul, where his students learn his techniques through very intricate and long compositions.
-Bünyamin, as well as many other great drummers got many ideas and inspiration from Ahmet, and he deserves recognition as the father of this technique.
+Misirli Ahmet, a Turkish darbuka player, invented the Turkish Split Hand Technique around the turn of the century while living in the Sinai Desert with his brothers.
+Many drummers got ideas and inspiration from Ahmet, and he deserves recognition as the father of this technique.

 I also started watching YouTube and witnessing the mind-blowing drumming coming out of Turkey.
 The way they played seemed inhuman.
 I found it impossible to decipher the patterns at those speeds.
 I could not imagine how many hours of practice it took to attain that level.